cmu-delphi/covidcast-indicators/cds/DETAILS.md

 Because the MSA and HRR numbers are computed by taking population-weighted averages, the count data at those geographical levels may be non-integral.

+## Infinity and negative positivity rate
+The positivity rate is possible to be infinity or negative numbers caused by the problems in the raw data.
+However, we _do not_ report those cases to avoid unexplainatory numbers.
+Besides, we also set a threshold `tested >= 50` when reporting the positivity rate.

 ## Counties not in our canonical dataset